 Looking ahead: Staffing Firms in 2021

-VacancyCentre (VC) understands the importance of focus, cognisant of the fact that increasingly clients want to contract recruiting firms which best understand their business model and requirements.
-This is why VC has repositioned its approach to service niche disciplines within Finance, Compliance & Technology, thus ensuring best tailored talent solutions for specific job requirements.
+VC (VacancyCentre) understands the importance of focus, cognisant of the fact that increasingly clients want to contract recruiting firms which best understand their business model and requirements.
+This is why VC has repositioned its approach to service niche disciplines within Finance, Compliance & Technology (full-time jobs in Malta), thus ensuring best tailored talent solutions for specific job requirements.
 Finance and Compliance becoming so interdependent and topping firms’ agendas was a natural consideration.
 Technology, as it becomes ever more intertwined to Finance paves the way to more firms entering the FinTech space, thus the co-existence of both is necessary.

 In spite of the past months disruptions, overall, the recruitment industry has observed that competition for top talent remains fiercely contended.
 The past quarter in particular, has showed encouraging signs with employment gradually picking up.
 Whilst the market is still buoyant, a faster vaccine roll-out, coupled with a decreasing number of cases, will certainly offer more reassurances towards a return to normality.